The Hong Kong Jockey Club Series: Digital Dunhuang — Tales of Heaven and Earth

 11 July 2018 – 22 October 2018

-Jointly presented by Leisure and Cultural Services Department and Dunhuang Academy
+Jointly presented by the Leisure and Cultural Services Department and the Dunhuang Academy

-Jointly organised by Hong Kong Heritage Museum and Dunhuang Academy
+Jointly organised by Hong Kong Heritage Museum and the Dunhuang Academy

 Solely sponsored by The Hong Kong Jockey Club Charities Trust

 With their vast repository of Buddhist art, the Dunhuang Caves has been acclaimed as an "Encyclopaedia of the Middle Ages".
 Following the great success of Dunhuang – Untold Tales, Untold Riches exhibition in 2014, Hong Kong Heritage Museum is delighted to join hands once again with the Dunhuang Academy in presenting another exhibition on Dunhuang's grotto culture.
 This newly curated exhibition highlights the achievements of digitisation projects of the Dunhuang Academy, together with a presentation of unearthed artefacts, the grotto art of Dunhuang, and the latest multimedia technology, to allow visitors an opportunity to study Dunhuang culture up close and appreciate the stories of the Buddhist realm and the ordinary people.